Entropy-Foundation/supra-l1-sdk/README.md

 Welcome to the **Supra TypeScript SDK**!
 This SDK offers a streamlined and efficient way to interact with the Supra blockchain, enabling developers to perform a wide range of operations seamlessly.
 Designed with a clean interface and comprehensive functionalities, the Supra SDK enhances developer productivity and simplifies the integration process.

-**Note:** This project is an **overhaul and cleanup by the team NLJinchuriki**, ensuring improved structure, clarity, and ease of use for developers.
+**Note:** This project is an **overhaul and cleanup by the team NLJinchuriki**, ensuring improved structure, clarity, maintainability and ease of use for developers.

 ## Table of Contents